Project to tackle biodiversity crisis using the power of DNA data and genomics launched

 Degradation of ecosystems

-The consortium says knowledge is of the essence in the fight to reverse this unprecedented loss of species and degradation of ecosystems – but that currently our understanding of how life on Earth functions and responds to environmental pressures is far from complete.
+The Biodiversity Genomic Europe consortium says knowledge is of the essence in the fight to reverse this unprecedented loss of species and degradation of ecosystems – but that currently our understanding of how life on Earth functions and responds to environmental pressures is far from complete.

 Genomics provides crucial new tools to answer these questions, and the BGE consortium will cause a quantum leap in the use of genomics across the continent.